Follow us on networks

 Several studies concluded that when female orgasm occurred a minute or less before male ejaculation, sperm retention was greater.
 Therefore, in these cases, the chances of pregnancy increased.

 On the other hand, an experiment was done with latex spheres the size of a sperm head placed in the vagina.
-It was found that in women who had orgasms, uterine contractions were able to move the latex spheres more easily up the tubes.
+It was found that in women who had orgasms, uterine contractions were able to move the latex spheres more easily to the tubes.

 If pregnancy rates were higher with female orgasm, it would be unclear by how much.

-evolutionary theory
+Evolutionary theory

 Orgasm frequency and fertility potential